Search

 In 2024 Knight's Choice became the first Queensland trained horse to win.
 His sire Extreme Choice became the second sire to produce both a Golden Slipper winner and a Melbourne Cup winner (Sir Tristram – Maurauding/Brew).

-The 2024 Melbourne Cup was won by Knight's Choice from Warp Speed and Okita Soushi.
+The 2025 Melbourne Cup was won by Half Yours from Goodie Two Shoes and Middle Earth.

 Racing and Sports